Moros y Cristianos

 - Haitian Diri ak Pwa: Use butter instead of olive oil and red kidney beans in place of black beans.
 A little hot chile pepper (Scotch bonnet) is also usually added.
 Eliminate the vinegar.

 - Dominican Arroz con Habichuelas: Use small red beans in place of the black beans.
+If you are making habichuelas for the Dominican dish la bandera, cook the beans and rice separately.

 - Substitute pimentos for the chopped bell pepper if you like.
 Add at the same time as the tomato sauce.